fintanr/container-articles/minimal-containers/README.md

 However, an operating system does provide very useful primitives, particularly in terms of packaging and distributing software.
 Given this it make sense to use operating systems as the basis for our containers in most cases and for most users.

-The question, which arises, is just how much of the operating system infrastructure and internal plumbing you really need to allow your application to run.
+The question which arises, is just how much of the operating system infrastructure and internal plumbing you really need to allow your application to run.
 The answer, generally, is not very much and reducing the overall footprint of an operating system is a good security practice.
 Given this, starting from a very small footprint and adding in the components you need is preferable to removing components from a larger distribution.

 ## Introducing Alpine Linux